-Here's What One Company Did to Ensure Success
+Here's What One AI Company Did to Ensure Success

 Sounds fairly straightforward, but there was a stroke of genius there.
-With an understanding of how to work within our software platform, they asked us to spend exactly one week in an intensive build-out of their first model (our software is a data integration platform, so models represent data that needs to be extracted).
+With an understanding of how to work within our software platform, they asked us to spend exactly one week in an intensive build-out of their first model (our software is an intelligent document processing platform, so models represent data that need to be extracted).

 Because we've built thousands of models, they knew we'd help them avoid common newbie mistakes by starting them off in the right direction.

 After the initial week of work, they asked us to train them on how and why we built the model the way we did.
 They knew that there would be additional development work required, and wanted to perform the final tweaks on their own with our direct support.

 This kind of knowledge transfer at the critical time when they may have otherwise felt in over their heads was a key to their success.